 Why is The New School building the University Center?

-The University Center residences will open to students in fall 2013.
-The academic, public, and performance spaces will open in January 2014.
+The University Center residences opened in fall 2013.
+The academic, public, and performance spaces opened in January 2014.

 Who are the architects?